its-darsh/fabrika/README.md

 ## The Plan

-Fabrika originally started on an early version (0.1) of Fabric.
-As a result, some of its code may feel inconsistent due to outdated patterns—such as naming conventions, API usage, and structural decisions.
+Fabrika originally started on an early version (`v0.0.1`) of Fabric.
+As a result, some of its code may feel inconsistent due to outdated patterns, such as, naming conventions, API usage and structural decisions.
 Cleaning this up is a key part of the ongoing development.

 - [ ] Refactor Fabrika to maintain a consistent code style throughout
 - [ ] Enhance the existing launcher and introduce additional plugins: